 MassChallenge, a global network of accelerators has backed more than 1,500 businesses, of which 42% has at least one female founder.
 A BCG study conducted on 350 of their companies shows that there is a $1 million-dollar gap per startup pitching to an investor (1)

 Yet businesses founded by women ultimately deliver higher revenue—more than twice as much per dollar invested—than those founded by men, making women-owned companies better investments for financial backers (1)

 Footnote: (2) https://www.bcg.com/en-us/

 Despite this, venture funds committed to investing in women-founded companies, especially those led by women, also often struggle to expand their capital base and increase their capacity to invest.

 In the US alone, women-founded companies get less than 2% of venture capital investments.
 All-women founding startup teams received just $1.9 billion of the $85 billion total invested by venture capitalists last year (2)

 Recognizing this, our goal at The Billion Dollar Fund (“TBDF”) is

-to mobilize $1 billion dollars in funding into companies founded by women entrepreneurs over the next decade, globally.
+to mobilize $1 billion dollars in funding into companies founded by women entrepreneurs by 2020, globally.

 We believe that by leveraging the capital of the major International Financial Institutions, Development Finance Institutions, sovereign funds, investment banks and others, we can begin to solve these decades-old problems.
 In time, we also see an opportunity for mission-driven individual high net worth investors, family offices and wealth managers also playing a role.